 Schizophrenia is a debilitating chronic disease that requires lifelong medical care and supervision.
-Even with treatment, most patients relapse within five years, and suicide may occur in up to 10% of patients.
+Even with treatment, most residents relapse within five years, and suicide may occur in up to 10% of residents.
 Poor adherence to oral antipsychotics is the most common cause of relapse.

 The discontinuation rate for oral antipsychotics in schizophrenia ranges from 26% to 44%.
-As many as two-thirds of patients are at least partially non-adherent, resulting in an increased risk of hospitalization.
-A helpful approach to improve adherence in schizophrenia is the use of long-acting injectable (LAI) antipsychotics, although only a minority of patients receive these.
+As many as two-thirds of residents are at least partially non-adherent, resulting in an increased risk of hospitalization.
+A helpful approach to improve adherence in schizophrenia is the use of long-acting injectable (LAI) antipsychotics, although only a minority of residents receive these.

-Patients who preferred LAI antipsychotics prioritized self-empowerment and quality-of-life-related goals.
-When given the option, patients preferred less-frequent, quarterly injections over monthly injections and daily oral medications, according to a recent patient-reported medication preference questionnaire conducted in February, 2020.2
+Residents who preferred LAI antipsychotics prioritized self-empowerment and quality-of-life-related goals.
+When given the option, residents preferred less-frequent, quarterly injections over monthly injections and daily oral medications, according to a recent resident-reported medication preference questionnaire conducted in February, 2020.2

-Understanding patients’ preferences for long-acting injectable (LAI) or oral antipsychotics (pills) could help reduce potential barriers to LAI use in schizophrenia.
+Understanding residents’ preferences for long-acting injectable (LAI) or oral antipsychotics (pills) could help reduce potential barriers to LAI use in schizophrenia.